igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 The methodologies described in the previous sections are transport agnostic and can be applied in various situations.
-The choice of the the methods also depends on the specific protocol, for example QL is a good combination but, in the case of a protocol which does not support or cannot set the L bit, QR is the only viable solution.
+The choice of the the methods also depends on the specific protocol, for example QL is a good combination, but, in the case of a protocol which does not support or cannot set the L bit, QR is the only viable solution.

-# Protocol Ossification Considerations  {#ossification}

-Accurate loss and delay information is relevant for the operation of any protocol, though its presence for a sufficient number of flows is important for the operation of networks.

-The delay and loss bits are amenable to "greasing" described in {{?RFC8701}}, if the protocol designers are not ready to dedicate (and ossify) bits used for loss reporting to this function.
-The greasing could be accomplished similarly to the Latency Spin bit greasing in {{QUIC-TRANSPORT}}.
-Namely, implementations could decide that a fraction of flows should not encode loss and delay information and, instead, the bits would be set to arbitrary values.
-The observers would need to be ready to ignore flows with delay and loss information more resembling noise than the expected signal.

 # Examples of Application

-This document provides different methods to perform measurements, but not all of which need to be implemented at once.
+This document describes several measurement methods, but it is not expected that all methods will be implemented together.
 For example, only some of the methods described in this document (i.e. sQuare bit and Spin bit) are utilized in
 {{?I-D.ietf-core-coap-pm}}.
-Also, the binding of a delay signal to QUIC is partially described in {{QUIC-TRANSPORT}}, which adds only the Spin bit to the first byte of the short packet header, leaving two reserved bits for future use.
+Also, the binding of a delay signal to QUIC is partially described in Section 17.4 of {{QUIC-TRANSPORT}}, which adds only the Spin bit to the first byte of the short packet header, leaving two reserved bits for future use (see Section 17.2.2 of {{QUIC-TRANSPORT}}).

-All the signals discussed in this document have been implemented and experimented in both QUIC and TCP.
+All signals discussed in this document have been implemented and experimented in both QUIC and TCP.
 The application scenarios considered can allow the monitoring of the interconnections inside data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.